mx3m/Tabinikki/readme.md

 I made this theme with bloggers and travelers in mind.
 The layout is really simple and will fit any display.

-#### Tabinikki uses Georgia and Helvetica Neue
+#### Tabinikki is PT PT!

-This theme extensively uses the Georgia typeface.
-This typeface has proven to be one of the most readable (and beautiful, imho) serif typeface included from start in all decent modern computers (Mac, PC, Linux).
-Nevertheless, Georgia might be a little bit hard to read on low-quality smartphones displays; therefore, I'd probably change it for a better web-font such as:
+This theme only uses 2 typefaces: PT Serif and PT Sans; thanks to Google Fonts.
+I wish I could have used one of those but "quality ain't free":

 * [FF Meta Serif Web Pro](https://typekit.com/fonts/ff-meta-serif-web-pro)
 * [FF Tisa Web Pro](https://typekit.com/fonts/ff-tisa-web-pro)